 Meaning: Reluctant to speak; close-mouthed; refusing to say very much about something.

-This sign can also mean a promise or a plan not to tell anyone.
+This ASL sign can also mean a promise or a plan not to tell anyone or to keep secret.

 This sign can be used in a different context, where I, as an ASL instructor, often use it to remind my ASL students not to talk during the quiz, mid-terms, and exams.
 Not just tight-lipped, but also "wrist-tighted" (a coined ASL sign or my reused nonce).

 Search/Filter: Enter a keyword in the filter/search box to see a list of available words with the "All" selection.
 Click on the page number if needed.
 Click on the blue link to look up the word.
 For best result, enter a partial word to see variations of the word.

 Alphabetical letters: It's useful for 1) a single-letter word (such as A, B, etc.) and 2) very short words (e.g. "to", "he", etc.) to narrow down the words and pages in the list.

 For best result, enter a short word in the search box, then select the alphetical letter (and page number if needed), and click on the blue link.